Academic Policies (Liberty University Online)

 Procedure for online undergraduate and graduate student complaints:

-Student advocate contacts other university office (Financial Aid, Student Accounts, Academics) for research purposes.
+- Student advocate contacts (or assigns complaint to) other university office (Financial Aid, Student Accounts, Academics, etc.) for research/decision making purposes.

-If the student is not satisfied with the outcome they may re-appeal providing additional documentation for review.
+- If the student is not satisfied with the outcome of their initial complaint, they may appeal within five business days of the rendered decision by providing additional support/documentation for review.

-You can view the honor code for all Liberty University undergraduate and graduate students here.
+You can view the honor code for all Liberty University undergraduate and graduate students.

 Liberty University Online Grade Appeals